Alik Griffin

 Fujifilm 16mm f1.4 Review | Bottom Line

-It’s wide enough to be a fun landscape, night and travel photography lens, but not too wide so that it’s no longer useful for casual daily use.
+It’s wide enough to be a fun landscape, night, and travel photography lens, but not too wide, so it’s no longer useful for casual daily use.
 It will feel a little big and heavy on smaller Fujifilm cameras like the X-E3, but it feels ok on the X-T2 or even the X-Pro2.

-In terms of overall sharpness, contrast and color, this lens is excellent.
-There is some aspherical cats eye bokeh with some onion rings to go along with it.
-The bokeh at f1.4 is a little bit busy and can sometimes be a little distracting, but I wouldn’t consider it bad by and stretch of the imagination.
+This lens is excellent in terms of overall sharpness, contrast, and color.
+There is some aspherical cat’s eye bokeh with some onion rings to go along with it.
+The bokeh at f1.4 is a little bit busy and can sometimes be distracting, but I wouldn’t consider it bad by a stretch of the imagination.

 Should you get this lens?

-I would say get this lens if you really need a 16mm lens or even kind of want one.
-For a wedding photographer, event photographer or even an astrophotographer, this is simply a must have.
-It’s also leaps and bounds better than the 16mm end of my paper weight 10-24mm lens.
+I would say get this lens if you need a 16mm lens or even kind of want one.
+For a wedding photographer, event photographer, or even an astrophotographer, this is simply a must-have.
+It’s also leaps and bounds better than the 16mm end of my 10-24 mm lens.

-For me personally, I don’t really like shooting this wide unless I’m shooting landscapes.
-While the Fujinon 14mm f2.8 is inferior with a lot of what it offers, once stopped down, it’s a little harder tell the difference between the two (except for in the corners), so I end up leaning towards the 14mm lens simply because of its size and weight.
+Personally, I don’t really like shooting this wide unless I’m shooting landscapes.
+While the Fujinon 14mm f2.8 is inferior to a lot of what it offers, once stopped down, it’s a little harder to tell the difference between the two (except for in the corners), so I end up leaning towards the 14mm lens simply because of its size and weight.
 The 14mm is much more compact than the 16mm but it a touch softer.

 However, if I ever shoot behind the scenes or any type of event photography, I always bring the 16mm.
 So, gun to the head if I had to pick one, the 14mm or the 16mm, I would go with the 16mm just because it’s more us